Marcus Holloway: Concept and design

 Marcus Holloway was first revealed during the Watch Dogs 2 world premiere video uploaded on Ubisoft's official YouTube channel in June 2016.
 He is designed to be an athletic player character.
 His approach to navigate the game world of Watch Dogs 2 emphasizes fast-paced parkour maneuvers similar to other video games like Mirror's Edge.
 Marcus' gadgets, which help extend his ability to hack electronics, include a tiny remote control car which can conduct physical hacks and divert enemies with high-pitched insults, and a drone which scout from an elevated position and help plan his moves.
 Marcus could also using his hacking skills to create proximity triggers on electronics and place traps for his enemies.

 Although Marcus is presented as an antihero hacker like the protagonist of the first Watch Dogs, Aiden Pearce, he is designed to be more expressive and charismatic by contrast.
 According to Watch Dogs 2 producer Dominic Guay, Marcus is "an optimistic man.
 He needs people.
 He sees good things in people, he's young, he's funny, he's charming".
 Marcus goes by the handle Retr0 due to his appreciation for the nostalgic aspects of popular culture, such as old-school hacker culture and "classic" songs from the R&B, hip hop, and electronic music genres.
 Marcus' background is conceptualized as an individual who is raised in Oakland, California.
 This became crucial to the story as the character is likely to have experienced social injustice early in his life as a member of a marginalized community, which informs the character's motivations throughout the story.

 Unlike the first Watch Dogs, it is possible to play the entirety of Watch Dogs 2 as Marcus without killing any enemies, which Guay explained is informed by the game's setting and lighthearted tone.
-Most of the Marcus' abilities result in rendering his enemies unconscious on the floor with little "z"s floating from their bodies for a time in the aftermath.
+Most of Marcus' abilities result in his enemies being rendered unconscious on the floor with little "z"s floating from their bodies for a time in the aftermath.
 Marcus takes down enemies within melee range in a brutal but non-lethal manner using the "Thunder Ball", a makeshift weapon made from a billiard ball strung on a chain.
 The developers' desire to balance player agency with the coherence of the narrative meant that there are certain decisions the character would and would not make, and that there are no cinematics or predetermined moments in the game where Marcus shoots or kills a non-player character as it would be inconsistent with his personality.
-Although players may equip Marcus with conventional firearm weapons, electroshock weaponry could be acquired through 3D printers in DedSec hideouts or "hackerspaces" However, the game only featured two non-lethal weapons at launch until a major content update released on April 2017 offered more nonlethal options for players.
+Although players may equip Marcus with conventional firearm weapons, electroshock weaponry could be acquired through 3D printers in DedSec hideouts or "hackerspaces" However, the game only featured two non-lethal weapons at launch until a major content update released in April 2017 offered more nonlethal options for players.